Last update: November 11th, 2019.

 · Real-Time Architectures (2IN60): see here.

-The academic year 2015/2016 will be a transitional year in which these two courses are merged into a single course.
+The academic year 2015/2016 was a transitional year in which these two courses were merged into a single course.

 Course objectives (content-wise):

-basic notions of software engineering, such as requirements engineering,
+understand basic notions of software engineering, such as requirements

 Capabilities: Students can model communication between software components and perform basic behavior analysis on those models.
 In addition, students have seen the structure of a real-time kernel and have some experience with programming and scheduling real-time tasks on a microprocessor.
 Finally, students can analyze timing properties of small real-time systems to determine whether or not requirements are met.